 OroPlatform Community Edition (CE) is an open-source application designed for small organizations.
 OroPlatform Enterprise Edition (EE) is designed with scalability and performance in mind.

-Database connection is configured using the following parameters placed in config/parameters.yml:
+Database connection is configured using the following environment variable:

-The database_server_version determines the DB engine version used in the application.
-This parameter will be mapped to the server_version parameter of the Doctrine configuration.
+This parameter will be mapped to the url parameter of the Doctrine configuration.
 See Doctrine Configuration Reference documentation for more information on this parameter.
+Also PostgreSQL Connection URI Reference documentation for more information about format.

 DBAL and ORM